freedomofkeima/messenger-maid-chan/README.md

 - `update name`: By default, Maid-chan will call you with `onii-chan`
 <img src="https://freedomofkeima.com/images/maid-chan/name.png" width="350">
 - `show profile`: Do you want to know what Maid-chan knows about you?
 Then, you could use this command!

+## How to Run

+1. For initial configuration, you need to create `maidchan/config.py` based on `maidchan/config.py.example` and fill those values based on your own configuration.

+2. Maid-chan is using Redis as the database.
+Redis can be downloaded via https://redis.io/download.
+Run Redis as a background process in port 6379 (default port).

+3. It is recommended to use `virtualenv` (e.g.: `virtualenv venv` then `source venv/bin/activate`).
+You need to install all dependencies via `pip install -r requirements.txt`.

+4. Run `python setup.py install` to build Maid-chan.
+Finally, you can execute `maidchan` in the background process to run this bot.

 ## Priority Ideas